Isangeles/burn/ash/README.md

 ## Introduction
-Ash is scripting language that executes Burn commands in conditional loop.
+Ash is a scripting language that executes Burn commands in a conditional loop.

-This allows to create cutscenes and special events using game world objects.
+This allows creating cutscenes and special events using the game world objects.

 ## Examples
 Infinite loop script:
 ```
 # Every 5 seconds, sends text from first argument on chat
-# channel of game character with serial ID from argument 2
+# channel of object with serial ID from second argument
 true {
-    charman -o set -a chat @1 -t @2;
+    objectset -o chat -a @1 -t @2;
     wait(5);
 };
 ```